-Arbitrage sports betting is a proven way to get regular risk-free profits from the massive online fixed odds betting market.
-In a way, it’s like a swoop and scoop of regular small profits from pitting one fixed odds bookmaker against another.
-Sports arbitrage betting takes its origins from arbitrage trading in financial markets.
+Arbitrage sports betting is a proven way to earn regular, risk-free profits from the massive online fixed-odds betting market.
+In a way, it’s like swiping and scooping small profits from pitting one fixed-odds bookmaker against another.
+Sports arbitrage betting originates from arbitrage trading in financial markets.

 In financial markets, an arbitrage trade exploits the difference in the price of a listed company on a stock market in different countries.
-Sports arbitrage trading is where someone regularly trades price inconsistencies between fixed odds bookmakers on the same sporting event.
+Sports arbitrage trading is where someone regularly trades price inconsistencies between fixed-odds bookmakers on the same sporting event.
 After all, bookmakers are only human, and they make mistakes.
-These mistakes can be exploited by someone who wants to spot them.
+Someone who wants to spot them can exploit these mistakes.

-In truth, many fixed odds bookmakers don’t want you to know this information….but sports arbitrage betting is legal and doesn’t harm the bookmaker’s business in any case.
+In truth, many fixed odds bookmakers don’t want you to know this information….but sports arbitrage betting is legal and doesn’t harm the bookmaker’s business.
 The returns you can expect from sports arbitrage trading are limited only by the fixed odds bookmakers who cap the stake size.
-The only investment needed with a ‘sport arb’ is your betting stake, which as you’ll learn is totally guaranteed.
+The only investment needed with a ‘sport arb’ is your betting stake, which, you’ll learn, is guaranteed.

 What sort of budget should I start with for sports arbitrage trading?

 Well, this is your decision.
-Depending on your experience level, we would suggest free sports arbitrage betting with the free bets available from online fixed odds bookmakers.
+Depending on your experience level, we suggest free sports arbitrage betting with free bets from online fixed-odds bookmakers.
 You can increase your budget with your level of confidence.

 The winnings with sports arbitrage trading can be added to your bank.
 If you decided to invest a percentage of your bank each time, your stake and profit would increase accordingly.